 - Trinidad and Tobago payroll outsourcing: Outsourcing with Globalization Partners means you won’t need to worry about your payroll or compliance.
 We’ll make sure your employees get paid the right amount at the right time.

-Requirements to Set Up a Trinidad and Tobago Payroll
+How to Set Up a Payroll in Trinidad and Tobago

 Knowing the right entitlement and termination terms in Trinidad and Tobago is important before hiring employees.
 You must give all employees one month’s notice of termination, and employees need to give you two weeks’ notice in a written resignation letter.
 Employees who have worked for your company between one to five years should get two weeks of pay for every year employed.
 Each year beyond five years of work requires three weeks of severance pay.